Specimen Name Result Units Range

 • hypothermia (decreased activity of Na+/K+ pump)

-• usually localised to tongue and eyelids
+• usually localized to tongue and eyelids

 Causes of Episodic Paralysis